 Establish Some Rules

 No matter where you are in your recovery, an alcohol-free environment is always the best way to protect your sobriety.
-So, establish a no-alcohol rule and be sure to let everyone in attendance know ahead of time.
+Is your home not your own turf?
+You get to establish a no-alcohol rule and be sure to let everyone in attendance know ahead of time.
 After all, the focus of your party should be enjoying the big game, not seeing who can put down more beers.
+And remember, this is a boundary you created.
+It is okay to expect it to be followed, and to remind others of your standard.

 Create a Guest List